It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Dynamite Thor, a Golden Age comic character who used to fly by propelling himself through the air with small, controlled detonations of dynamite.
 Check out the link because mere words cannot describe the brilliant lunacy of this character.

-- In Lilo & Stitch, Stitch propels himself to Gantu's ship by driving a gasoline truck into a volcano, sitting on the tank and ripping a hole on the side so that it blows up.
-Good thing he has Nigh-Invulnerability, or else that would have been painful.
+- In Lilo & Stitch, the nigh invulnerable Stitch propels himself to Gantu's ship by driving a gasoline truck into a volcano, sitting on the tank and ripping a hole on the side so that it blows up.

 - In the movie Treasure Planet, as the ship and its crew are trying to escape a star that has just collapsed to form a black hole.
 The new hole was explosively belching X-rays in waves after sucking in the supernova remains note The ship absorbed the explosion's power via its 'solar sails' to in turn supercharge its engines and rocket launch back to safety.
 Do Not Try This at Home.